 Do whatever you don’t normally allow yourself to because you’ve been so focused on putting everyone else first.

 Just spend some time on your own.
 Become your own best friend.
+Then, you can work on improving yourself with love.

 Improve Upon the Already-Wonderful YOU